+(a) A special pollution abatement plan shall be required for the following land uses, which are considered pollutant hotspots:

+(1) Vehicle, truck or equipment maintenance, fueling, washing or storage areas, including but not limited to:

+a.
+Automotive dealerships;

+b.
+Automotive repair shops; and

+c.
+Carwash facilities;

+(2) Recycling and/or salvage yard facilities;

-(a) A special pollution abatement plan may be required for land uses/activities which have a high potential to be a pollutant hotspot or for land uses/activities that have become an actual hotspot.
-The following land uses/activities will be considered: vehicle, truck, or equipment maintenance, fueling, washing, or storage areas; automotive dealerships; automotive repair shops; carwash facilities; recycling and/or salvage yards; restaurants, grocery stores, and other food service facilities; commercial facilities with outside animal housing areas, including but not limited to animal shelters, fish hatcheries, kennels, livestock stables, veterinary clinics, or zoos; and other producers of pollutants identified by the director as a pollutant hotspot using information provided to or collected by the director, or reasonably deduced or estimated by the director from an engineering or scientific study.
+(3) Restaurants, grocery stores and other food service facilities;

+(4) Commercial, facilities with outside animal housing areas, including animal shelters, fish hatcheries, kennels, livestock stables, veterinary clinics or zoos; and

+(5) Other producers of pollutants identified by the director as a pollutant hotspot using information provided to or collected by the director, or reasonably deduced or estimated by the director from engineering or scientific study.

-(b) A special pollution abatement plan may be required for other land uses or activities identified by the director to have the potential to generate highly contaminated runoff with concentrations of pollutants in excess of those typically found in stormwater.
+(b) A special pollution abatement plan may be required for land uses or activities that are not identified by this article as hotspot land uses, but are deemed by the director to have the potential to generate highly contaminated runoff with concentrations of pollutants in excess of those typically found in stormwater.

-(c) If a special pollution abatement plan is required, it shall be submitted to the director for approval and any BMPs submitted with the plan shall be subject to all other provisions of this article.
+(c) The special pollution abatement plan shall be submitted as part of the plan, and the BMPs submitted on the plan shall be subject to all other provisions of this article.
 Technical requirements for the plan shall be based on the provisions and guidelines set forth in the stormwater management manual.